pkic/pkic.org/content/blog/2019/2019-10-21-online-identity-is-important-lets-upgrade-extended-validation.md

 It’s hard to understand why.
 An LEI can help prevent collisions and confusion.
 As Stephan Wolf of GLEIF wrote in a recent CA/B Forum email:

-> The whole point of including an LEI is efficiency so organizations have a uniform, globally recognized and standards based unique 20 digit identifier that is machine readable, will never be reused,&nbsp;and can be used to access other data using the same number.
+> The whole point of including an LEI is efficiency so organizations have a uniform, globally recognized and standards based unique 20 digit identifier that is machine readable, will never be reused, and can be used to access other data using the same number.

 Now, I can already hear the objections percolating, that, like confusing organizational names, people won’t know what to do with an LEI number.
 But there are several workarounds for that.